 Novice Benchmark Presentational Speaking or Signing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written or signed language.
-This is my goal. l can do this with help.
+This is my goal.
+I can do this with help.
 I can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
-1 I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can ~ How can I present information to give a preference or opinion?
-I I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
+I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can x How can I present information to give a preference or opinion?
+1 1 I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can tell where I like to go to see art or listen to music.
 I can say how much I like or don't like certain foods.
 I can state my favorite free-time activities and those I don't like.
 I can state which actors or authors I like the best.
-I can say which school subjects are my most and least favorite. \checkmark How can I present information to inform or describe?
-I I I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
+I can say which school subjects are my most and least favorite. x How can I present information to inform or describe? · I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can give some simple information about my classroom or school.
 I can tell the location of a city relative to another city on a map.
-I can present simple information about my town or city. ~
+I can present simple information about my town or city.
+I can give some simple information about animals, foods or sports based on pictures or photos.
+I can give some simple information about historical figures based on pictures or photos. x